 To be fair to Shopify, they have flagged extra scripts on the checkout as a security risk for a few years.
 They have been trying to close the Additional Scripts loophole since 2020, and have added a browser console warning about third-party scripts being blocked on the checkout.

-Their long term solution is the Web Pixels API, to allow tracking of checkout pages without access to the checkout pages – but this solution isn’t quite ready, and doesn’t include key steps of the checkout journey.
+Shopify’s solution is Web Pixels, to allow tracking of checkout pages without access to the checkout pages – but this solution has some limitations.

 How to replace GTM on the Shopify checkout